darnrain/Lemon_Drop_Hi-Res/README.md

 "Fundamentally, life itself is free".<br>
 — darnrain<br>

-"The more mistakes I make, the more I learn.
-The more I learn, the more mistakes I make".<br>
+"The more mistakes I make, the more I learn.<br>
 — darnrain<br>

 “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth”<br>